AterLux/PhpSimpleExpression/README.md

 Consider two expressions: "`sin(x)`" and "`sinus(x)`".

 The first one (considering function `sin` is declared in the context) will be compiled as a function call with a value of variable `x` passed as the parameter.
-The second one (considering function `sinus` is not declared) will be silently compiled as a string concatenation of variables `sinus` and `x`.
+The second one (considering function `sinus` is not declared and implicit string concatenation is enabled) will be silently compiled as a string concatenation of variables `sinus` and `x`.

 To avoid such mistakes, it is possible to check all variable names that were used in the expression.
 Their list can be obtained by calling method `getVars()` of the SimpleExpression object.